Santhosh-Kambam/HR-Resoureses-Analysis/README.md

 <img width="435" height="143" alt="Screenshot 2025-08-11 225737" src="https://github.com/user-attachments/assets/4bc6de5b-29a2-4f8e-85b5-a68ee897f5ed" />

-*Departments consistently nurture high performance, driving strong results across the organization.*
+*Performance ratings are consistently strong across all departments, with average scores between 3.1 and 3.2.
+This indicates a high-achieving workforce and a successful performance management system.*

 ---